Deathstroke: Knights & Dragons: Production

-The series was announced in May 2019.
-Deathstroke: Knights & Dragons aired on the CW Seed.
-It was planned to be a short-form series on CW Seed, consisting of 12 episodes, all written by J. M. DeMatteis and directed by Sung Jin Ahn.
+Originally conceived as a multi-episode web-series, Deathstroke: Knights & Dragons was announced in May 2019 and aired on the CW Seed.
+It was planned as a short-form production consisting of 12 episodes, all written by J. M. DeMatteis and directed by Sung Jin Ahn.
 The voice cast of the series was revealed in late October alongside a teaser trailer which was released online.
 The film version of the story was released on August 4 the same year, on Blu-ray and digital platforms with the same voice cast from the series.

-Critical reception
+Reception

-Deathstroke: Knights & Dragons has earned $4,012,097 from domestic Blu-ray sales, and garnered a range of reviews from critics.
+Deathstroke: Knights & Dragons has earned around $3.9 million from domestic Blu-ray sales, and it was the top-selling Blu-ray Disc on the NPD VideoScan First Alert chart for the week ending August 9, 2020.
+The film garnered a range of reviews from critics.
 On review aggregator Rotten Tomatoes, the film has an approval rating of 82% based on 11 reviews, with an average rating of 6/10.
 Jonathan Garcia from Dynamic Duel Podcast rated it three and a half out of five stars, praising its thematic complexity despite a cheap appearance.
 Jeffrey Lyles from Lyles' Movie Files scored it six out of ten and felt that the lack of restraint hurt the film.
 Brian Costello of Common Sense Media gave it three out of five stars and called it a violent superhero tale.
 Hasitha Fernando from Flickering Myth enjoyed the animation and voice acting, while Luke Y. Thompson of SuperHeroHype rated it two out of five, criticizing the "posturing adolescent" quality of the voice acting.
 ComicBookMovie's Josh Wilding and Nicola Austin of We Have a Hulk gave a scores of three and a half and three out of five, respectively.
 Julian Roman from MovieWeb rated it two and a half out of five due to muddled dialogue.
 Burt Peterson of SciFiNow gave it three out of five, noting a lack of balance, while John Serba from Decider found it cliché-ridden.
 Jonathon Wilson from Ready Steady Cut acknowledged its solid action, rating it three and a half out of five.